santigogoi/Customer-Segmentation-Analysis-using-RFM-Analysis/README.md

 2. RFM Calculation:

  • Recency: Days since the last transaction.

  •	Frequency: Number of transactions.

  •	Monetary: Total value of transactions.

 3. Scoring: Assigning 1–5 scores using quintiles.

-4. Segmentation: Mapping scores to labels like Champions, Loyal Customers, At Risk, and New Customers.
+4. Segmentation: Mapping scores to labels like Champions, Loyal Customers, At Risk, Can't Lose Them, Promising and New Customers.

 5. SQL Analysis: Answering complex business questions using optimised SQL joins.